gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 </sdf>
 ~~~

-There are some existing SDFormat models that may not comply with this new
+Some existing SDFormat models may not comply with this requirement.
-requirement.
-To handle this, a validation tool will be created to identify
+* A validation tool will need to be created to identify models that violate
-models that violate this stricter naming requirement.
-Furthermore, the
+this requirement.
-specification version will be incremented so that checks can be added when
+* The specification version is incremented to 1.7 so that checks can be added
-converting from older, more permissive versions to the newer, stricter version.
+when converting to the newer, stricter version.

+SDFormat 1.5 is more permissive and does not explicitly disallow identical
+sibling names.
+This change is necessary because frames are referenced in several attributes by name.
+It is necessary to avoid naming conflicts between frames defined in
+`//model/frame`, `//model/link` and `//model/joint`.

-#### Alternatives considered
+##### 3.2.1 Alternatives considered

 It was considered to specify the frame type in the `//frame[@attached_to]`
 and `//pose[@relative_to]` attributes in order to avoid this additional naming